khushi04-sharma/Comys_Hackathon5_2025_Task_B/README.md

 | F1-Score                 |0.9785  |
 |Threshold                 |0.945   |

-  ✅ Our trained Siamese Network achieved an impressive 99% verification accuracy on the validation/test set.
+  ✅ Our trained Triplet Network with a ResNet50 backbone achieved an impressive ~97% verification accuracy on the validation/test set.

-> 📌 Note: This high accuracy underscores the effectiveness of Siamese Networks in face verification tasks, especially when using embedding-based similarity with well-curated datasets.
+> 📌 Note: This high accuracy underscores the effectiveness of Triplet Networks in face verification tasks, especially when using embedding-based similarity with well-curated datasets.